lucaju/netvis/README.md

 #### Graph

 **PNG**
-The PNG option generates a raster file with transparent background.
+The PNG option generates a raster file with a transparent background.
 All the nodes and links currently present in the visualization.

 **SVG**
-The SVG option generates a vector-based file that can be opened in the browser or in any vector-based image editor.
+The SVG option generates a vector-based file that can be opened in the browser or any vector-based image editor.

 ### Layout

 The layout menu in the side panel provides additional customization options, which includes:

 - Network and cluster view;   Adjusting how nodes react to each other through gravity, charge, distance, and collision detection;
-- Changing the weight, size, and color of nodes (color coding can be applied by type of tags or by community;
+- Changing the weight, size, and colour of nodes (colour coding can be applied by type of tags or by cluster communities);
 - the latter is calculated by an algorithm that finds similar clusters based on the number of shared connections);
 - Changing title and network link size and color.

 ## Install

 1. Check the server requirements
-2. Setup a database
+2. Set up a database
 3. Upload the files
 4. Setup the app

 ### Server

-This app requires a web server with:
+This app requires a web server with
-**PHP 7.0 (or higher)**
+**PHP 7.0** (or higher)
 **MySQL**

 ### Database